-Online business listings are some of the key places that the search will extract this information from, so make sure your website business information is accurate and prominent.
+Online business listings are some of the key places that the search will extract this information from, so make sure your website business information is accurate and keyword optimized.

 Furthermore, make sure that any other listings that have your business included are up to date as well, as some search engines use that information to rank within a local search.

-Successful voice search means that content needs to cater towards more conversational sounding text.
+Successful voice search means that content needs to be optimized towards more conversational sounding text.
 In many cases, this may not change the type of information you already have, but should impact what type of content you create moving forward.